josephaw1022/rhoproapplication/README.md

     - The implementation of Aurora Serverless Client v1
     - The Psuedo ORM Tables made in the scripts directory
     - The Super quick and easy form wrapper that makes building simple forms really really quick (uses formik, yup, mui and tailwind) .
-    - The implementation of events being updating a group's google calendar so ( technically this is a serverless multi-cloud architecture application ).
+    - The implementation of events being updating a group's google calendar whenever an event is updating in the application so ( technically this is a serverless multi-cloud architecture application ).
+    - The implementation of cron jobs that would make the archived field for events true  without actually deleting them, so it was easy to know what events actually happenend and which ones were simply deleted.